 Trustees are recruited to the board based on their specialist skills and empathy for the ethos of the Trust and its objectives.
-Trustees and officers nominate new trustees to the members for appointment.
+Trustees and officers nominate new trustees to the members for appointment after an recruitment process which includes an interview with existing representatives of the Board and Executive Leadership.
 Appointments are formally approved by resolution.